Exploring Lee-Yang and Fisher Zeros in the 2D Ising model through multipoint Pad\'e approximants: Simulating 2D Ising model

 For the second part of the analysis, we want to study the zeros of the partition function in the complex $H$ plane.
 For this we need to compute the average magnetization $\langle M \rangle$ and susceptibility $\chi_H$ of the model, given by

 with $M = \sum_i \sigma_i$.
 In order to verify the volume scaling of the LY zeros, we simulate lattice volumes of sizes $L \in \{10,15,20,30\}$.
-Each lattice volume was simulated for $H \in \{-0.125, \hdots 0.125 \}$, in steps of $0.005$ at $T=T_c \sim 2.269 \, J$. \\ The resulting $\langle M \rangle$ and $\chi_H$, per lattice site, are shown in Fig.~\ref{fig:sim_details1} and the details of the number of configurations are as follows : For each lattice size, $625K$ configurations were used to estimate the average magnetization and the resulting susceptibility \footnote{Data generated from the simulations are available and will be made public via a separate data publication.
-Until then, it will be made available on request}.
+Each lattice volume was simulated for $H \in \{-0.125, \hdots 0.125 \}$, in steps of $0.005$ at $T=T_c \sim 2.269 \, J$. \\ The resulting $\langle M \rangle$ and $\chi_H$, per lattice site, are shown in Fig.~\ref{fig:sim_details1} and the details of the number of configurations are as follows: For each lattice size, $625K$ configurations were used to estimate the average magnetization and the resulting susceptibility.
 We will now proceed to describe the multi-point Pad\'e method for extracting the zeros of the partition function from the poles of the $C_H$ and $\langle M \rangle$ data.